FixFinance/FixFinanceV1/README.md

 $ echo "ganache-cli -s 0 -q" > ganachelauncher.sh && chmod +x ganachelauncher.sh

-you can now run ganahcelauncher.sh to start ganache-cli with the same arguments used every time
+you can now run ganachelauncher.sh to start ganache-cli with the same arguments used every time

 once ganache is running you can run truffle commands from within the project such as